Be Part Of Something Bigger

 Our citizen-science projects engage hundreds of thousands of people in recording bird observations – whether in backyards, city streets, or remote forests.
 Scientists analyze data submitted through our projects to understand how birds are affected by environmental changes.
 Whatever captures your fancy, there’s a citizen-science project that can make it more meaningful.

 Learn with courses and webinars

 There’s a huge world of birds, behavior, and science out there.
-Our Bird Academy offers courses that explain the secrets of what you’re seeing and hearing—from casual webinars, to classes in the basics, to in-depth college-level ornithology courses.
+Our Bird Academy offers courses that explain the secrets of what you’re seeing and hearing—from casual webinars to classes in the basics, to in-depth college-level ornithology courses.
 And covering topics from bird ID, to understanding bird behavior, to nature journaling, and more.
-See all our courses.